cybertron/openstack-virtual-baremetal/README.rst

    TripleO undercloud, Neutron should be configured to advertise a smaller MTU to instances.
 Run the following as root::

+       # Replace 'eth1' with the actual device to be used for the
+       # provisioning network
+       ip link set eth1 mtu 1350
-       echo -e "\ndhcp-option-force=26,1450" >> /etc/dnsmasq-ironic.conf
+       echo "dhcp-option-force=26,1350" >> /etc/dnsmasq-ironic.conf
-       systemctl restart neutron-*
+       systemctl restart 'neutron-*'

-   If network isolation is in use, the templates must also configure mtu as discussed above, except the mtu should be set to 1450 instead of 1550.
+   If network isolation is in use, the templates must also configure mtu as discussed above, except the mtu should be set to 1350 instead of 1550.

 #.
 (Optional) It can be helpful to set::